AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Store results

-Results will be written to a file result.txt in the folder 'result'.
+Results will be written to a file result.txt in the folder "result".
 The first column is the node, and the second column is the label of classified set.
 For example,

 1 2  # node 1 in set 2